tmtsoftware/csw/docs/src/main/services/logging.md

 ```
 @@@ note

-Here `tromboneHcd` and `tromboneAssembly` are the name of components that will be registered with `LocationService`.
+Here `tromboneHcd` and `tromboneAssembly` is the name of component that will be registered with `LocationService`.
 By default
 all components will log at `INFO` level.

 @@@